Beastie Boys still cold kickin' it live: Mike D and Ad-Rock reflect on Adam Yauch, the band's legacy, and bagels

 You also dispel some common misconceptions about the band’s early days, specifically you make clear that you used a hydraulic penis as an onstage prop, not an inflatable one.
-Also, that the penis is still kept in storage in New Jersey.
+And that the penis is still kept in storage in New Jersey.

 AD-ROCK: Well, we don’t keep it.
 We just pay for it to be stored.